MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-adjustments.md

 A new feature that was introduced in the 10.0.30 release enables the selection of multiple transactions for adjustment at a time from the **Posted project transactions** page.

 Before you can use this feature, it must be enabled in your system.
-Admins can use the **Feature management** workspace to check the status of the feature and enable it if required.
+Admins can use the **Feature management** workspace to check the status of the feature and enable it if necessary.
 In the **Feature management** workspace, search for and select **Multi-select posted project transactions for adjustments and credit notes**, and then select **Enable now**.

 This feature enables the following key functionality: